Dual-VQE: A quantum algorithm to lower bound the ground-state energy: Algorithm construction

 \subsection{Pretraining}

-Pretraining broadly refers to a set of relatively computational inexpensive techniques that kick start (or warm start) an optimization process, as opposed to a random start.
+Pretraining broadly refers to a set of computational techniques that are relatively inexpensive and kick start (or warm start) an optimization process, as opposed to a random start.
 In several domains, pretraining has been shown to be advantageous in reducing the training time and accelerating convergence~\cite{CKA21, MHZ24}.

 In this section, we describe the details of the particular pretraining process used in this work.
 The overall process consists of two phases: pretraining, followed by a translation into a quantum circuit.
-The pretraining is conducted using matrix product states (MPS)~\cite{CPD+21}, and the final translation consists of a combination of two techniques -- analytic decomposition (AD) and optimizing decomposition (OD), as proposed in~\cite{Ran2020a, Rudolph_2024}.
+The pretraining is conducted using matrix product states (MPS)~\cite{CPD+21}, and the final translation consists of a combination of two techniques, analytic decomposition (AD) and optimizing decomposition (OD), as proposed in~\cite{Ran2020a, Rudolph_2024}.
 Important preliminaries on tensor networks and matrix product states can be found in Appendix~\ref{app:matrix-product-states}, and key ideas of the pretraining process, including an in-depth review of AD and OD, can be found in Appendix~\ref{app:alg_AD_OD}.

 Before delving into the specifics of the algorithm, we aim to establish the rationale behind pretraining using MPS.
 Our motivation for this approach stems from Refs.~\cite{rudolph2023classical, RMM+23}, which explored solving the Variational Quantum Eigensolver (VQE) problem by pretraining it with MPS.
-The study demonstrated that parameterized quantum circuits for VQE exhibited significant performance improvements when used in conjunction with a pretrained initialization, in contrast to a random initialization.
+The study demonstrated that parametrized quantum circuits for VQE exhibited significant performance improvements when used in conjunction with a pretrained initialization, in contrast to a random initialization.
 When applied to the dual-VQE problem, we find that pretraining provides a significant kick start, with the advantage increasing with maximum bond dimension of the MPS.

 The overall process consists of three phases: pretraining, translation, and quantum training.
 Since it is more complex to map an MPS to a convex combination ansatz state, we used the purification ansatz in our pretraining procedure.
 We now delve into the three stages in more detail.